 The Effects of Urinary Tract Infections on Pregnancy and the Baby

-Treatment of Urinary Tract Infection during Pregnancy
+Treatment of Urinary Tract Infections During Pregnancy

 - Kass EH.
 Pregnancy, pyelonephritis and prematurity.
 Clin Obstet Gynecol 1970;13:239-54.